Indian Idol 11: Himesh Reshammiya Replaces #MeToo Accused Anu Malik As Judge

 A post shared by brijesh kumar maurya (@brijesh_kumar_maurya_hr_fan) on

-When asked if he will stay for three weeks as Anu had said that he is on a break for three weeks, Himesh said, "I am adjusting my dates and it looks like I will be there till the end of the season."
+When asked if he will stay for three weeks as Malik had said that he is on a break for three weeks, Himesh said, "I am adjusting my dates and it looks like I will be there till the end of the season."

 View this post on Instagram